inBeat/inbeat-website/content/top-influencers/tiktok/south-korea/seoul/_index.md

 ---
-title: Top 10 TikTok Influencers In Seoul In 2023
+title: Top 10 TikTok Influencers In Seoul In 2024
 description: >-
-  Find top TikTok influencers in Seoul in 2023.
+  Find top TikTok influencers in Seoul in 2024.
 Most popular hashtags: #seoul #korea #kpop #fyp.
 platform: TikTok
 hits: 42
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Identify the best TikTok influencers on inBeat.
-text_bottom: inBeat has 42 TikTok influencers like this in Seoul, South Korea for you to pitch.
+text_bottom: Our search engine aggregates 42 TikTok influencers like this in Seoul, South Korea for you to connect with.
 profiles:
   - username: "visitseoul"
     fullname: >-